PowerChell/whitneywalker.acupuncture/content/page/about.md

 ---
 title: "About"
-description: "Learn about Whitney Walker and his acupuncture practice"
+description: "Learn about Whitney Walker and his acupuncture practice."
 image: "img/whitney-walker-square.png"
-bigimg: [{"src": "img/cc4/pexels-gabby-k-5302906-square.jpg"}]
 ---

 {{< figure src="img/whitney-walker.jpeg" height=300 class="floatleft" alt="Whitney Walker Acupuncture" >}}

-## About Whitney Walker
+## About Whitney Walker, L.Ac.

-Whitney Walker is a licensed acupuncturist and herbalist dedicated to helping patients achieve optimal health and wellness through traditional Chinese medicine.
-With over [X] years of experience, Whitney combines ancient wisdom with modern understanding to provide personalized care for each patient.
+Whitney Walker is a licensed acupuncturist serving the communities of Denver and Boulder, Colorado.
+He studied at Colorado Chinese Medicine University in Denver, where he trained extensively in acupuncture theory, clinical practice, and related healing modalities.

+Born and raised in Denver, Whitney is deeply connected to the Front Range and is grateful to begin his practice in the communities that shaped him.
+His approach is patient-centered, with an emphasis on creating a calm, restorative, and supportive experience tailored to each individual’s needs.

+Whether you are seeking relief from pain, support with stress, or ongoing wellness care, Whitney combines professional expertise with a grounded, compassionate presence to help patients restore balance and wellbeing.

-## Our Approach
+## His Approach

-At Whitney Walker Acupuncture, we believe in treating the whole person—body, mind, and spirit.
-Our approach is rooted in traditional Chinese medicine principles, which view health as a balance of energy (Qi) throughout the body.
+Whitney Walker believes in treating the whole person—body, mind, and spirit.
+His approach is rooted in traditional Chinese medicine principles, which view health as a balance of energy (Qi) throughout the body.
 When this balance is disrupted, symptoms and illness can occur.

-## What We Treat
+## What He Treats

-We specialize in treating a wide range of conditions including:
+Whitney specialize in treating a wide range of conditions including:

-- **Pain Management** - Chronic pain, sports injuries, arthritis, headaches
+* **Pain Management** \- Chronic pain, sports injuries, arthritis, headaches
-- **Stress & Mental Health** - Anxiety, depression, insomnia, stress-related conditions
+* **Stress & Mental Health** \- Anxiety, depression, insomnia, stress-related conditions
-- **Women's Health** - Fertility, pregnancy support, menstrual issues, menopause
+* **Women’s Health** \- Fertility, pregnancy support, menstrual issues, menopause
-- **Digestive Health** - IBS, acid reflux, nausea, digestive disorders
+* **Digestive Health** \- IBS, IBD, acid reflux, nausea, digestive disorders
-- **Respiratory Issues** - Allergies, asthma, sinus problems
+* **Respiratory Issues** \- Allergies, asthma, sinus problems
-- **General Wellness** - Immune support, energy, overall health maintenance
+* **General Wellness** \- Immune support, energy, overall health maintenance

-## Our Philosophy
+## His Philosophy

-We believe that true healing comes from addressing the root cause of illness, not just managing symptoms.
+True healing comes from addressing the root cause of illness, not just managing symptoms.
 Each treatment is tailored to your individual constitution and health goals.
-We work with you to create a comprehensive wellness plan that may include acupuncture, herbal medicine, lifestyle recommendations, and dietary guidance.
+Whitney works with you to create a comprehensive wellness plan that may include acupuncture, herbal medicine, lifestyle recommendations, and dietary guidance.

-## Education & Training

-Whitney received his Master's degree in Acupuncture and Oriental Medicine from [School Name] and is licensed by the [State] Board of Acupuncture.
-He continues to pursue advanced training in various specialties including [specific areas of expertise].

-## Why Choose Us
+## Why Choose Whitney Walker

-- **Personalized Care** - Every treatment is customized to your specific needs
+* **Personalized Care** \- Every treatment is customized to your specific needs
-- **Comprehensive Approach** - We address the whole person, not just symptoms
+* **Comprehensive Approach** \- Address the whole person, not just symptoms
-- **Experienced Practitioner** - Years of clinical experience and ongoing education
+* **Experienced Practitioner** \- Years of clinical experience and ongoing education
-- **Welcoming Environment** - Comfortable, peaceful treatment space
+* **Welcoming Environment** \- Comfortable, peaceful treatment space
-- **Holistic Wellness** - Focus on prevention and long-term health
+* **Holistic Wellness** \- Focus on prevention and long-term health
+* **Location** \- treatment spaces in both Boulder and Denver, Colorado

-## Book Your Consultation
+## Book Your First Session

 Ready to experience the benefits of acupuncture?
-Schedule your initial consultation to discuss your health concerns and learn how we can help you achieve your wellness goals.
+Schedule your initial appointment to discuss your health concerns and learn how Whitney Walker can help you achieve your wellness goals.

 {{< kilnfire_button url="https://whitneywalkeracupuncture.com/book" text="Book Consultation" >}}